TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 ## Training Tools Tab
    This tab provides tools to train LoRAs.
 Select a tool and hit install.
 The installation logs will appear in the **Installation Log** box.
 If any errors occur, you can send the logs for troubleshooting.
+   - Diffusion Pipe is tested and working well
+   - FluxGym Installation is clean, need to test functionality
+   - Kohya Installation is clean, need to test functionality
 ![Screenshot from 2025-04-25 11-03-05](https://github.com/user-attachments/assets/df25ce90-4e43-48a7-b402-87fe279edd24)

 ## CivitAI Downloader Tab